CEI-lab/ece3400-2018/docs/courseDescription.md

 The teams will be composed by the TA's and lecturer *without exception*.

 Teams will be dependent on lab-time sign-up, student skillsets, and personalities.
-Before midnight August 25th please fill out this [Google form](https://goo.gl/forms/G54ZCPmXbgT65QS32) such that the teams can be formed immediately.

 All labs are divided into two sub-labs.
 To ensure a good mix, it is required that you keep switching partners for the different labs.
 Be sure to note what team members solve what on the website.

 We will host internal team evaluations and practice constructive critiscism.
 Receiving and giving profesional feedback may be uncomfortable at first, but it is a skill that will help you in any future career.

 This [folder](./Grading/Readme.md) includes documents detailing how students will be graded.
-Be aware that a lot of changes has been made for Fall 2018 and that the score-chart may be changed throughout the semester.
+Be aware that a lot of changes occur every semester, and consequently the score-chart may be changed throughout the semester.

 # Tutorials and Helpful links